 2. How do you get home detention?

-Not everyone convicted of a crime is eligible for home detention.
+Not everyone convicted of a Colorado crime is eligible for home detention, even if they have a clean criminal history.
 Unless sentenced directly to a day reporting program, the prisoner will be confined as sentenced.
-The prisoner may petition the court at the time of sentencing or later, for approval to participate in a home detention program.
+The prisoner may petition the court at the time of the sentencing hearing or later, for approval to participate in a home detention program.
 The court is also able to withdraw the home detention privilege at any time, with or without notice.2

 3. How does home electronic monitoring work?

-Home detention, also known as “house arrest,” is monitored by electronic devices that detect and report the defendant’s absence or presence within the approved residence.
+House arrest in Colorado, also known as “in-home detention or home confinement,” is monitored by electronic devices that detect and report the defendant’s absence or presence within the approved residence.
 If electronic monitors detect the defendant is not in the residence as required by the terms of their release, the violation will be reported.
 Violations of the terms of house arrest may result in revoking home detention, additional penalties, or imprisonment.

 There are a number of times of home monitoring devices or techniques that may be utilized.
-Aside from electronic devices, the terms of probation or home detention may permit a parole officer or probation officer to show up at any time and conduct a search or drug test.
+Aside from electronic devices, the terms of probation or home detention may permit a law enforcement officer, parole officer or probation officer to show up at any time and conduct a search or drug test (usually urinalysis).
 Electronic monitoring systems include:

 - Continuous alcohol monitoring